GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 # Overview

 The [Janssen](https://github.com/JanssenProject/jans) platform provides the facility to make a fully customizable authentication flow.
-In this tutorial, We will guide you on how to add Inbound identity support in Janssen.
+In this docs, We will guide you on how to add Inbound identity support in Janssen.

 ## What is Inbound identity?